 Middle (Op.29 - Op.56)

-Post-romantic modern-ish style that shares similarities with Chopin but grandly extended, others composers echoes (Debussy, Wagner, Rachmaninoff), blurred tonal functions through long appogiatura, ultra-chromaticism, unconventional voicing (in 4th of 6th) and pedals, invention of new forms or extension of old one (Poems, Quasi-Waltz, 30 seconds etudes), richer chords up to the 13th, sense of longing, sensuality, spiritual subjects and philosophy (soul awakening) .
+Post-romantic and almost modernistic style that shares similarities with Chopin but grandly extended, and echoes other post-romantic composers (Debussy, Wagner, Rachmaninoff).
+Defining features are blurred tonal functions through long appogiatura and pedals, ultra-chromaticism, unconventional voicing (in 4th of 6th), invention of new forms or extension of old one (Poems, Quasi-Waltz, 30 seconds etudes), extented harmonies up to the 13th, sense of longing, sensuality, spiritual subjects and philosophy (soul awakening) .

 Late (Op.57 - Op.74)

-A fully modern and singular style, occasionally recalling late Debussy, Schoenberg, or Berg.
-Tonality is dissolved through new harmonic systems (octophonic scales, Mystic Chords, whole-tone modes).
-One-movement sonatas, extreme pianistic writing (multiple polyphonic lines, wide ranges, abstract polyrhythms), and ambiguous or unresolved endings dominate.
-Thematic content explores transcendental ideas: apocalypse, the cosmos, mysterious and unknowable forces.
+A fully modernistic and singular style, occasionally recalling late Debussy, Prokofiev, Schoenberg, or Berg.
+The individualistic philosophy of Scriabin and dark sonorities of the late period can define him in music history as a pre-expressionist.
+Defining caracteristics include new harmonic systems out of traditional tonality (octophonic scales, Mystic Chords, whole-tone modes), one-movement sonatas, extreme pianistic writing (multiple polyphonic lines, wide ranges, abstract polyrhythms), ambiguous or unresolved endings, transcendental themes (apocalypse, cosmos, unknowable forces).

-Scriabin’s music is vast and deeply varied, offering the listener a full spectrum of emotional states — from pure horror to total bliss — a magical portrait of our most hidden layers.
+Scriabin’s music is vast and deeply varied, offering the listener a full spectrum of emotional states from pure horror to total bliss : a magical portrait of our hidden layers.